emit-rs/emit/book/src/producing-events/metrics.md

 }
 ```

+Note that the type of a sample value isn't required to be an integer as in the previous example.
+It can be any value, including floating points, booleans, strings, and objects.
+It's best to stick to numeric types though for the broadest compatibility.

 `emit` also defines macros for producing metric samples for specific aggregations:

 - [`count_sample!`](https://docs.rs/emit/1.12.0/emit/macro.count_sample.html) for samples of a monotonic counter.